rfrferreira/capybara-learning/README.md

 gem 'faker', '~> 1.8', '>= 1.8.4'
 ```

-Now that you have created your first Gemfile, you need a easy way to manage those gems.
+Now that I have created my first Gemfile, I need a easy way to manage those gems.
-I recommend you to [install Bundler]("http://bundler.io/") to help you with gems management.
+I [installed Bundler](http://bundler.io/) to help me with gems management.

+After all this stuff, I just need to do to [RubyGems](https://rubygems.org/) and look for the most suitable gems for my project needs.